 Available vehicle categories: Cars & Estates, Sports Cars & Convertibles, 4x4s

 All the details you need about opening hours are on our Verona car rental page and by clicking the grey right-hand tab you can open a map showing where the office is situated in relation to the town.
 Our car hire in Verona branch has extended opening hours and 24-hour return facilities that fit conveniently into your travel plans.
-To see how affordable it is to hire a car with us do an online price comparison before you reserve your rental vehicle.
+To see just how affordable it is to hire a car with go through and compare our various vehicle categories before booking your rental vehicle.
 Booking cars in Verona is quick and straightforward using the telephone hotline or downloading the Sixt apps for iOS and Android devices.
 While we guarantee your chosen category of car hire in Verona we are unable to do the same for specific makes.
 Whether your booking is for one hour, a weekend or longer you will receive a warm welcome from our staff.

 Enjoy driving the historic streets of Verona in a comfortable vehicle from our premium fleet.
 Designed for all budgets and group sizes, our fleet ranges from compact and economical saloons to larger estate cars.
 All of our cars are provided by well-known names such as BMW, Audi, Jaguar and Mercedes-Benz and we can also offer vehicles adapted for different mobility needs.
 While browsing for rental cars in Verona take a few moments to select extras from our attractive and affordable range.
 It is easy to find your way around the city with a Sat Nav while younger family members travel safely in our child seats.
 We also offer special discounts on extra insurance and unlimited mileage packages.
 Additional drivers and younger drivers under 25 are always welcome.